DirtyHairy/async-mutex/README.md

 # What is it?

-This package implements a mutex for synchronizing asynchronous operations in Javascript.
+This package implements primitives for synchronizing asynchronous operations in Javascript.

+## Mutex

 The term "mutex" usually refers to a data structure used to synchronize concurrent processes running on different threads.
 For example, before accessing